A comprehensive guide for clients to provide frustration-free feedback and create better design outcomes.

 - Lastly, follow up to end on a positive note.
 For example: “I like the way you’ve visualised the core message, it is simple and compelling.
 Let’s get that same level of simplicity in the call to action too”.

 If you don’t have much positive to say, at the very least, stay kind and respectful at all times.
 It may take a few rounds of feedback for you and your designer to get in the same headspace.
-After all, we all have the same goal. ✌🏼
+After all, we all have the same goal here. ✌🏼

 💡 Tips & Tricks

-Last but not least 👉🏻 keep feedback about the work not the designer.
+Last but not least 👉🏻 keep feedback about the work, not about the designer.

-Refrain from using many personal pronouns to describe the design.
+Refrain from using any personal pronouns to describe the design.
+Use, for example:

 👍🏻 “The screens look unbalanced due to the weight of the content”,